 How does this relate to investing?

 The same idea applies.
 Think back to, say, the early 1980s.
-At that point, there were very few firms which had access to high powered computers that could do extraordinary amounts of number crunching to identify opportunities in the market that the average investor couldn’t identify.
-Furthermore, there were few investors who could perform accurate analysis about the underlying performance of the companies they were investing in.
+At that point, there were very few firms that had access to high powered computers that could do extraordinary amounts of number crunching to identify opportunities in the market that the average investor couldn’t identify.
+Furthermore, there were few investors who could perform an accurate analysis of the underlying performance of the companies they were investing in.
 To get clear insight required some sort of knowledge that most people didn’t have – either a great algorithm matched with a computer hefty enough to crunch the numbers or someone on the ground at a company to understand what was happening along with someone or a team with the analytical capabilities to digest that information and to make the correct call about what to invest in.
 Therefore, the disparity in skill between great investors and poor investors was pretty wide.

 Now, though, think about how one gets an edge in information to have an insight that nobody else will have.
 Short of insider trading (which gets picked up on fairly quickly), almost anyone has access to the same set of information upon which they can make decisions.
-Between the Internet, CNBC and Bloomberg, and personal computers which can perform calculations at blistering speeds, the difference in skill between the most adroit of investors and the average investor has shrunk considerably.
+Between the Internet, CNBC and Bloomberg, and personal computers that can perform calculations at blistering speeds, the difference in skill between the most adroit of investors and the average investor has shrunk considerably.

 Furthermore, there is a rake in the investing game.
 Commissions, loads, and management fees give money to the casino, reducing the amount of money available from which investors can make a profit.
 Granted, the barrier to putting new money into the pool is much lower than it was for online poker, but there is still a drip in the tub.

-What this means is that as information and insight continues to proliferate and become more and more available to the average investor, the role of skill in investing will diminish, and the role of luck will continue to grow.
+What this means is that as information and insight continue to proliferate and become more and more available to the average investor, the role of skill in investing will diminish, and the role of luck will continue to grow.